About Enterprise DLP

 Monitor uploads and downloads to sanctioned web apps—Discover and monitor sensitive data

-when it’s uploaded to sanctioned corporate apps.
+when users upload it to sanctioned corporate apps.

 To help you inspect content and analyze the data in the correct context so that you can

 predefined data patterns and 20 predefined data profiles.
-Enterprise DLP is
+Enterprise DLP

-designed to automatically make new patterns and profiles available to you for use in
+automatically delivers new patterns and profiles for use in Security policy rules as

 Data Patterns—Help you detect